frayded/landing-page/README.md

-# landing-page
+# Cityscape Night Gallery Landing Page
 This is a repository made to complete The Odin Project's Landing Page assignment.
+Titled as "Cityscape Night Gallery", I used photos with the aforementioned theme.

+##

 ## Image Credits
 * Black outdoor pedestal lamp near coaster train rail by Justin Hamilton: https://www.pexels.com/photo/black-outdoor-pedestal-lamp-near-coaster-train-rail-92248/